telerik/ajax-docs/general-information/controlling-visual-appearance/using-skins-in-asp.net-themes.md

 ---
 title: Using Skins in ASP.NET Themes
-page_title: Using Skins in ASP.NET Themes | UI for ASP.NET AJAX Documentation
+page_title: Using Skins in ASP.NET Themes
-description: Using Skins in ASP.NET Themes
+description: Check our Web Forms article about Using Skins in ASP.NET Themes.
 slug: introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/using-skins-in-asp.net-themes
 tags: using,skins,in,asp.net,themes
 published: True